Overview

 The broader stack looked like this:

-• Oracle — the transactional source database
+• Oracle — the transactional source database, not designed for analytical workloads

 Why I Built Something Different